EBay blocks sale of sorbitol after death in Italy

 Italian authorities have launched an investigation and police in the northern town of Padua seized 1,000 tonnes of sorbitol from local businesses over the weekend.

-The Italian Health Ministry released a statement on Sunday advising anyone who had purchased sorbitol on eBay to not use it and to contact the police.
+The Italian Healthy Ministry released a statement on Sunday advising anyone who had purchased sorbitol on eBay to not use it and to contact the police.

 EBay said it was "saddened" by Sunna's death in a statement and said it was cooperating with authorities.